ThIagoMedeiros21/ThiagoMedeiros21/README.md

 ## Achievements and Goals
 - Completed the **Python Programming Fundamentals** course at college.
 - Earned the **CISCO Basic Python** certificate.
-- at the moment I am learning C
+- At the moment I am learning C
 - Next goals:
   - "Develop a repository in C when I finish my studies(there is already a repository in C, but I am still studying, check it in the repositories tab)."
   - Study a Framework in Python like Django.